 Scarlet macaws have plumage similar to green-winged macaws and are similar in size, so they’re sometimes mistaken for them.
 At 32 inches long, scarlet macaws are slightly smaller.

-Wild scarlet macaws are often found licking the clay off the giant walls of the Peruvian salt licks.
-They appear in large red flocks, which is a magnificent sight to anyone watching.
+Wild scarlet macaws are often found licking the clay off the walls of the Peruvian salt licks.
+They appear in large red flocks, which is a magnificent sight.

 Violet-Necked Lorikeets